reliablyhq/gh-action/README.md

-# gh-action
+# GitHub Action
-Reliably validation as a GitHub Action
+Reliably's GitHub action to detect vulnerabilities in your Platform manifests